perttuta/home-alarm/README.md

-Test

 # home-alarm

-ONVIF / MQTT / S3 alarm video storage with phone notification
+ONVIF (HomeAssistant) / MQTT / S3 alarm video storage with Telegram notification.
+Works with Reolink-820A.